 Elementary School (K-5TH Grade)

-Maryel’s curriculum unites the educational system of the United States and Europe, creating a harmonious combination, which offers our students an education that is comparable to the most prestigious, independent schools of the United States and Europe.
+Maryel’s curriculum combines the education system in the United States and Europe, creating a harmonious combination, which offers our students an education that is comparable to the most prestigious independent schools in the United States and Europe.

-Maryel School encourages students to reach their academic, social, and emotional potential in a challenging and supportive environment with a truly global perspective.
+Maryel School encourages students to fulfill their academic, social, and emotional potential in a challenging and supportive environment with a truly global perspective.

 Kindergarten & First Grade